rushikeshdhumal/stock-sim-trading/README.md

 ```

 ### Alpha Vantage Rate Limit
-The application automatically falls back to Yahoo Finance when Alpha Vantage rate limits are hit (5 requests/minute on free tier).
+The application automatically falls back to Yahoo Finance when Alpha Vantage rate limits are hit (5 requests/minute on the free tier).
 Consider upgrading to a paid plan for higher limits.

 ## Performance Considerations